 The Post-14 curriculum at The Priory School provides continuity and progression from the breadth of subjects studied at Key Stage 3.
 It prepares all students for the opportunities, responsibilities and experiences of adult life, including Raising Aspirations of future careers.
 The curriculum ensures a more individualised learning culture where there is equality of opportunity for all to succeed.

-Students are offered a ‘free options’ choice where their initial choices are not arranged in blocks.
-This is to allow the maximum number of students to gain their top choices and allow greater flexibility to the options process.
-All subjects are available to students but subjects cannot run where numbers who have opted for the course are too low.
-All students study Double Science in Year 10 or Core and Additional Science in they are in Year 11.
-The curriculum ensures a more individualised learning culture where there is far greater equality of opportunity for all to succeed and includes four Learning Routes to access post 14 education:
+Students are placed onto one of three learning pathways; each pathway designed to meet the learning needs of the students.
+Students are offered a ‘free’ choice where their initial choices are not arranged in blocks.
+This is to allow the maximum number of students to gain their top choices and allow greater flexibility to the learning pathways process.
+All subjects are available to students, but subjects cannot run where numbers who have opted for the course are too low.
+The curriculum ensures a more individualised learning culture where there is far greater equality of opportunity for all to succeed.

-- Learning Route 2: (no language) – This route offers a minimum of 9 GCSEs (including English Language & Literature, Mathematics, Science, at least one Humanity (Geography/History).
+- Learning Pathway 2: (no language) – This route offers a minimum of nine GCSEs including English Language & Literature, Mathematics, Science and an Humanity (Geography/History).
 All students will study Double or Triple Science.
-Students will have 3 additional options.
-Philosophy and Ethics is offered as a twilight option.

-- Learning Route 3: The English Baccalaureate – This route offers a minimum of 9 GCSEs (including English Language & Literature, Mathematics, Science, at least one Humanity (Geography/History).
+- Learning Pathway 3: The English Baccalaureate – This route offers a minimum of nine GCSEs including English Language & Literature, Mathematics, Science and at least one Humanity.
 Students taking learning route 3 need to choose one language (French or Spanish) and two other options, which will allow them to achieve the English Baccalaureate.
-Statistics in Maths may also available for the most able students.
-Philosophy and Ethics is offered as a twilight option

 Key Stage 5

-- Learning Route 2 – LR2 is a traditional three or four AS and A2 course, studied over a two year period.
+- Learning Route 2 – LR2 is a traditional three or four A Level course, studied over a two-year period.
 Students are offered the opportunity of studying the EPQ L3.
-All students will be examined at the end of Year 12 in their AS subjects.